PH-F/idserver-sdk/README.md

 #### The base Resource abstract class

-To make possible to call IDServers endpoints, sending always the correct information, and also expecting some formatted result, we created the abstract `Resource` class.
+To make it possible to call IDServer endpoints, sending always the correct information, and also expecting some formatted result, we created the abstract `Resource` class.
 All following resource classes must extends `Resource` to make integration with the backend easier.

 This class has some important helper methods and each one has his own explanation.
 Here you can find some information about the most important ones:

-- `__invoke()`: this method makes possible to inform an individual resource in a "callable" way.
+- `__invoke()`: this method makes it possible to invoke an individual resource in a "callable" way.
 It's the one responsible for making calls like `->users(1)` possible.
 It temporarily stores the desired ID, and then when calling the action, it's added.
 It's just to make the calling process easier and prettier.

-- `call()`: this method is used internally only, but here is where we make the request and process the response (both using GuzzleHttp).
+- `call()`: this method is used internally only, This is where we make the request and process the response (both using GuzzleHttp).
 The response is returned but the `$this->content` property is filled with the JSON response, the content itself, making easier for further manipulation.

 - `makeEntity()`: this method is the one responsible for returning the correct `Entity` instance to the user.
-It basically gets the content from response and call the `EntityCreator` class sending the data received.
+It basically gets the content from response and calls the `EntityCreator` class sending the data received.
 If you are calling an endpoint using a `UserResource` this is the method that is going to return you a `User` entity instance.

 - `makeCollection()`: this method acts like the `makeEntity()` one, but for collections, appending also the `meta` values if present in the response data.